Dual polyhedron: Self-dual polyhedra

 Topologically, a polyhedron is said to be self-dual if its dual has exactly the same connectivity between vertices, edges, and faces.
 Abstractly, they have the same Hasse diagram.
 Geometrically, it is not only topologically self-dual, but its polar reciprocal about a certain point, typically its centroid, is a similar figure.
 For example, the dual of a regular tetrahedron is another regular tetrahedron, reflected through the origin.

 Every polygon is topologically self-dual, since it has the same number of vertices as edges, and these are switched by duality.
 But it is not necessarily self-dual (up to rigid motion, for instance).
 Every polygon has a regular form which is geometrically self-dual about its intersphere: all angles are congruent, as are all edges, so under duality these congruences swap.
 Similarly, every topologically self-dual convex polyhedron can be realized by an equivalent geometrically self-dual polyhedron, its canonical polyhedron, reciprocal about the center of the midsphere.

 There are infinitely many geometrically self-dual polyhedra.
 The simplest infinite family is the pyramids.
 Another infinite family, elongated pyramids, consists of polyhedra that can be roughly described as a pyramid sitting on top of a prism (with the same number of sides).
 Adding a frustum (pyramid with the top cut off) below the prism generates another infinite family, and so on.
 There are many other convex self-dual polyhedra.
 For example, there are 6 different ones with 7 vertices and 16 with 8 vertices.

 A self-dual non-convex icosahedron with hexagonal faces was identified by Brückner in 1900.
 Other non-convex self-dual polyhedra have been found, under certain definitions of non-convex polyhedra and their duals.

+One way of describing the self-duality of a polyhedron is through a permutation of the set of vertices and faces that maps every vertex to a face and every face to a vertex, preserving vertex-face incidences.
+The inverse of a self-duality permutation is another such permutation, and it is natural to expect a self-duality permutation to be an involution (a self-inverse permutation), but there exist self-dual convex polyhedra for which all self-duality permutations are not involutions.
+An example published by Stanislav Jendroľ in 1989 has 14 vertices and 14 faces.